1/16/2019

 Andy Cesari

-Well, you took out probably the principal risk that we talk about.
+Well, you took out probably the principal risk that we talked about, which is the geopolitical risk.
 You know, that is impactful.
 The outcome on tariffs impacts certain of our companies.
-I think that, you know, is a function of what decisions we made, the confidence in those decisions, deferring certain investments.
+I think that, you know, is a function of what decisions will be made, the confidence in those decisions, deferring certain investments.
 Those are all encompassed in that geopolitical and tariff component.
 I think the other factor for us and for many banks is what's happening with rates and the yield curve.
 That's something at a high level that we're very focused on and some of the questions that came up in this call in terms of the balance sheet position and so forth.
-And then finally, you know, the investments that we're making, the business, the banking environment is changing very rapidly and as we think about what we're doing with our payments businesses, with our branch footprint, with our structure, with the ways we connect with our customers and the way we use data for the benefit of the customers.
-Those are all the things we're focused on.
+And then finally, you know, the investments that we're making, the business, the banking environment is changing very rapidly and as we think about what we're doing with our payments businesses, with our branch footprint, with our structure, with our the ways we connect with our customers and the way we use data for the benefit of the customers, those are all the things we're focused on.

 speaker

 Very good.
-And then maybe Terry, can you give us an update, and I apologize if you've addressed this already, on just your views of Cecil and what you're expecting and I assume you're expecting it will go live, you know, first quarter of 2020?
+And then maybe, Terry, can you give us an update, and I apologize if you've addressed this already, on just your views of CECL and what you're expecting, and I assume you're expecting it will go live, you know, first quarter of 2020?

 speaker

-Yeah, I mean, purely from a timing standpoint, you know, I think the entire industry has been in the process of developing and building models over the last couple of years.
-And, you know, we're in pretty good shape with respect to that.
-2019 from our standpoint is kind of the final dimension of that as well as kind of running parallel with respect to, you know, our existing models to make sure that, you know, when we go live on January 1st, 2020, we're in good shape.
-You know, if you end up thinking about, you know, Cecil ends up getting impacted by, you know, the pandemic, and then you're at the business cycle at the time that you end up adopting it, and as you know, it will create a little bit more volatility.
-But, you know, based upon current conditions, I think, you know, some of the other estimates that are out there, you know, 20 to 30 percent sort of impact is kind of a reasonable estimate on day one.
+Yeah, I mean, purely from a timing standpoint, you know, I think the entire industry has been in the process of, developing and building models over the last couple of years, and we're in pretty good shape with respect to that.
+2019, from our standpoint, is kind of the final dimensioning of that, as well as kind of running parallel with respect to our existing models to make sure that when we go live on January 1, 2020, we're in good shape.
+You know, if you end up thinking about, you know, Cecil ends up getting impacted by, you know, where you're at in the business cycle at the time that you end up adopting it.
+And as you know, it will create a little bit more volatility.
+But, you know, based upon current conditions, I think, you know, some of the other estimates that are out there, you know, 20% to 30% sort of impact is kind of a reasonable estimate on day one.

 speaker